Reverence For The Word Of God

 Even God’s explanation of the meaning “The Valley of Dry Bones”, is full of symbolism!

 These visions were actually very much like the “parables” that Jesus used, to teach the people in His day.
 The parables aren’t literal happenings, but rather they were “stories” that portray the message that Jesus wanted to teach.
-The story or “the parable”, “represents” the message that Jesus was teaching.
+The story or “the parable”, represents the message that Jesus was teaching.
 Sometimes a parable would depict “real life events”, but other times a parable will depict a completely figurative story, of something that is impossible to exist or take place in “real life”.
-In other words, the events depicted in the parable, are “symbolic”, representing a teaching, instead of teaching an actual true to life situation.
+In other words, the events depicted in the parable, are “symbolic”, representing a teaching, and not representing an actual true to life situation.

 But the problem with this belief, is that Jesus, in telling these parables, never ascribed any “rules” to them.
 Jesus never specified that a parable MUST depict a “true to life” event.
 And nowhere in the bible does God ever suggest that either.
 It SEEMS like a logical conclusion to people, because MOST of the parables do depict real life situations and events.
 And so people conclude that this is a requirement of ALL parables.
 But the bible doesn’t tell us that.
-As a matter of fact, the bible DOES tell stories, using the depiction of events that are NOT real.
-That’s what symbolism is all about.
-One thing “symbolizes” something else.
-It doesn’t matter if the symbol is true to life or not.
-God uses symbolism to enable us understand “spiritual things” which we’re not able to “see” and experience, and which we have no way of understanding without these physical “pictures” which represent the “spiritual truths”.
+I can think of at least one parable of Jesus, where the circumstance described, does NOT depict a true to life situation.

 Take for instance the very first “analogy” by Jesus, recorded in the New Testament, which is found in Mathew 7:6, where Jesus told the story about “the speck and the log”.
 In the back of my study bible it’s listed as a “parable”.
 Jesus said, “Do not judge, lest you be judged.
 For in the manner that you judge, you will be judged, and by your standard of measure, it will be measured to you. (and here’s the analogy) And why do you look at the speck that is in your brother’s eye, but do not notice the “LOG” that is in your own eye?
 Or how can you say to your brother; Let me take the speck out of your eye, and behold, the log is in your own eye?”